-- 2.🥈 Norton Family — Best for families with lots of Android devices to monitor.
+- 2.🥈 Norton Family — Excellent for monitoring unlimited Android devices and blocking all Android apps.

-- 3.🥉 Bark — Best for older children you trust (with excellent social media monitoring).
+- 3.🥉 Bark — Great for older children you trust with less intrusive social media monitoring.

-- 4. FamiSafe — Best for parents of teens who drive (with good location tracking).
+- 4. FamiSafe — Best for parents of teens who drive and who want good location tracking.

 Qustodio has all the parental control features you’ll need to ensure your child is safe online (and offline), including: